hippich/drupal_node_expire/README.txt

 will allow you to enable the feature on node types and put a default value. "edit node expire" will allow you to put the real date on nodes.

-Then you should go to admin/content/types and should the node type that will use expiration feature.
+Then you should go to admin/content/types and configure the node type that will use expiration feature.
 Under "Publishing options" ("Workflow settings" in Drupal 6), put the default expiration date using PHP strtotime format.